ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/rpi-llama3/llama3.md

 pip install buck torchao
 ```

-Run the script to download, and paste the download link from the email when prompted.
+Run the script to download, and paste the download link from the email when prompted:

 ```bash
 cd models/llama3_1
 ./download.sh
 ```

-You will be asked which models you would like to download.
-Enter `meta-llama-3.1-8b` to get the model used for this Learning Path.
+You are asked which models you would like to download.
+Enter `meta-llama-3.1-8b` to get the model used for this Learning Path:

 ```output
  **** Model list ***